-This article walks us through the process of creating an admin panel and sales dashboard on DronaHQ by integrating with the customer database present in Airtable and notify the admin or sales managers on Slack every time a new customer is added to the database.
+This article walks us through the process of creating an admin panel and sales dashboard on top of Airtable data.
+Using the ready connector to Airtable in DronaHQ, we will be integrating with the customer database present in Airtable and notify the admin or sales managers on Slack every time a new customer is added to the database.

 The Admin Panel is the fundamental tool for working with your online store.
 Using this internal tool, you can manage products and orders, offer discounts, interact with your customers, and do much more.

-Admin panels will increase productivity, give insight into data, and help you catch the pain points of any particular team or employee, further leading to greater revenue for your company.
-By investing in an admin panel early, you will establish an efficient business and allow your workforce to do what they need to make your company grow.
+An Airtable Admin panel will increase productivity, give insight into data, and help you catch the pain points of any particular team or employee, further leading to greater revenue for your company.
+By investing in an Airtable admin panel early, you will establish an efficient business and allow your workforce to do what they need to make your company grow.